EpicVillage/SubAlert/README.md

 ## 🙏 Acknowledgments

-- Logo designed with care for the SubAlert brand
+- Logo designed with care for the SubAlerts brand
 - Instink font for beautiful typography
 - Icons from [Lucide](https://lucide.dev/)
 - Date handling by [date-fns](https://date-fns.org/)